sergeyen7/sergeyen7.github.io/index.md

 * * *

 The same thing can be seen in crypto.
-If we use the Tradingview script on a Bitcoin chart, we will get the following test result:
+If we use the Tradingview script on a Bitcoin chart, we will get this test result:

 ![Strategy Tester on Tradingview](/images/tester.png)